CryptoLions/EOS-mongo-history-API/README.md

 # Change Log

 v0.0.1:
-- Get account history with possibility filtering by actions also pagenatipon and ASC/DESC sorting
+- Get account history with possibility filtering by actions also pagenation and ASC/DESC sorting
 - support only GET requests